13 Secrets About Queen Elizabeth Only Royal Insiders Know

 Her marriage to Prince Philip set a record.

-Despite the occasional rumors that the prince enjoyed the company of other women, Elizabeth and Philip’s royal love story has stood the test of the time.
-They’ve been married for a head-spinning 71 years!
+Elizabeth and Philip's royal love story has stood the test of the time.
+They've been married for a head-spinning 73 years!
 In 2007, Her Majesty became the first British monarch to celebrate her diamond wedding anniversary when they reached the milestone of 60 years of marriage.
+And for more fun facts about the royals, check out 30 Fascinating Facts about British Royal Weddings.

 Philip nicknamed her after a vegetable.

-The Queen never missed an episode of the beloved British period drama and is said to have enjoyed pointing out the series’ rare historical errors to anyone who watched it with her.
-(There’s never been any official word on whether or not she watches Netflix’s The Crown.)
+The Queen never missed an episode of the beloved British period drama and is said to have enjoyed pointing out the series' rare historical errors to anyone who's watched it with her.
+(There's never been any official word on whether or not she watches Netflix's The Crown, though.)

 She eats a surprisingly un-royal breakfast.

-Despite having a royal chef and a kitchen staff who could whip up whatever her heart desires, the Queen’s favorite breakfast is Kellogg’s Corn Flakes, which she keeps in a Tupperware container on the breakfast table during her meal.
-She also sips Twinings Earl Grey tea with milk (but no sugar).
+Despite having a royal chef and a kitchen staff who could whip up whatever her heart desires, the Queen's favorite breakfast is Kellogg's Corn Flakes, which she keeps in a Tupperware container on the breakfast table during her meal.
+She also sips Twinings Earl Grey tea with milk, but no sugar.
+And for more about the Queen's meals on special occasions, here are 15 Royal Christmas Traditions That You Need to Know About.

 She has a drink before lunch every day.